Justin-Bento/portfolio-site/src/content/projects/project-5.md

 ---
 title: 'Believe Support Services'
 description: Revamped the companies website by making a design language that feels welcoming and encourages people to join.
-As well as create a design system that assited future developers and designers.
+As well as create a design system that assited future designers.
 publishDate: 'Oct 25 2023'
 isFeatured: true
 tags: